NEAT-project/neat/policy/README.md

 To start the policy manager simply run:

 ```
-python3.5 ./neatpmd --cib ./example/cib/ --pib ./example/pib
+python3.5 ./neatpmd

 ```

 in the `neat/policy` directory.
-The `--cib` and `--pib` options specify the respective locations of the CIB and the PIB repositories.
+See `./neatpmd -h` for more options.

 ## NEAT properties
 NEAT properties are essentially `key|value` tuples describing attributes used by the components of the NEAT Policy Manager.
-See documentation [here](doc/NEAT Properties.md)
+See documentation [here](doc/NEAT%20Properties.md)

 ## NEAT Policies